Service Level Objectives (SLO): A Guide

 Service Level Indicators

 SLIs enable you to measure the quality of your service from the user’s perspective.
 Ideally, these metrics can be collected directly from the customer or customer device.
-If this isn’t possible, you can collect metrics data from the closest boundary between the customer and service.
-For example, if you are unable to incorporate a data collection agent on the client end, you can place one on your load balancer instead.
+If this isn’t possible, you can collect metrics data from the customer and the service's closest boundary.
+For example, if cannot incorporate a data collection agent on the client end, you can place one on your load balancer instead.

 When considering which SLIs are available or that you want to make available, keep the following categories and methods in mind.